gravityblocks/gravity-connector/README.md

 # Gravity Connector

-Validator sidecar accepting connections from an external relay.
+Validator sidecar connecting to [GBX](https://docs.gravityblocks.xyz), an open and competitive marketplace for Solana blockspace.

 ### Requirements